map-nerd-peter/BSL_Landsat16/README.md

 Steps to Run the Program:
 -------------------------

-* Download a Landsat 8 .tif format image from a [Landsat image downloader](https://earthexplorer.usgs.gov/)
+* Download a Landsat 8 .tif format image from a [Landsat image downloader](https://earthexplorer.usgs.gov/).
+You can also use 16 bit images from other Satellite imaging platforms (e.g. Planet Labs).

 * Choose the area the Landsat area that you want to analyze.
 The image size should not exceed 5 megabytes in size.